 RELATED FERMENTATION GUIDES

-Now that you’ve learned all about how to make fermented carrots, here are a few things that you might find interesting…
+Now that you’ve learned how to make fermented carrots, here are a few things that you might find interesting…